 Do I need more than one dose of the COVID-19 vaccine?

 The CDC recommends staying up to date with all of the recommended COVID-19 vaccines.
 Staying up to date ensures optimal protection from severe disease from COVID-19.
-Persons who are immunocompromised (have a weakened immune system) should speak with their health care provider about additional doses.
+Adults ages 65 years and over and people who have underlying conditions or are immunocompromised (have a weakened immune system) should speak with their health care provider about additional doses.

 Can I get the vaccine if I am not feeling well?